BDC Hamburger Icon

 3. Competition

-But while it’s essential to keep up with your competitors, they shouldn’t be all you think about.
+Although it’s essential to keep up with your competitors, they shouldn’t be all you think about.

-“Competition should be evaluated but not stalked,” Carter (Foley) said.
+“Competition should be evaluated but not stalked,” Foley Carter said.
 “Remember, your competitors should be worried about you, not the other way around.
 Continue to innovate and they will not be competition anymore.”

 “This is the surefire way to give a point of differentiation between your company and the competition,” she said.
 “Seek out success stories with your customers.
 Take these stories and amplify this message through marketing tactics to bring in new customers.
-Every brand has a good success story which can lead to deeper customer engagement.”
+Every brand has a good success story, which can lead to deeper customer engagement.”

 TipBottom line